Gbukaa/security_week/terraform-and-azure/README.md

 * **Can you explain what IaC (Infrastructure as code) is?**
 * **Are you able to set an automatic workflow on GitHub Actions to manage your project infrastructure using Terraform?**
-* **Can you set up a GitHub Actions workflow to deploy your application using the existing infrastructure on Azure?**
+* **Can you set up a GitHub Actions workflow to deploy your application on the existing infrastructure on Azure?**

 ### Project Setup and Sections